Machine Learning

 Overview

-Most so-called AI software is based on machine learning.
-When comparing conventional software with machine learning software, note the following: To make conventional software each step must be programmed to create a specific software product (step-by-step).
-On the other hand, to make machine learning software, relevant data must be collected.
+When comparing conventional software with machine learning software, note the following: To make conventional software, software developers must write out each step to create a specific software product.
+On the other hand, to make machine learning software, software developers must collect relevant data.
 This is used to “train” the software.
-After this training, the software can be used.
+After this training, the software is available for use.
 No step-by-step programming is required.
-Either type of software generally requires a lot of effort to produce, but the skill set needed is different.

 References